LouisTsai-Csie/Ethereum-Protocol-Fellowship/dixia.md

 In bitcoin's world, miner has fixed cost for mining the block but they do get fee reward as well.
 So this could apply to Bitcoin as well

+### 2025.02.08

+#### Why would proposer engage into off-chain fee refund agreement

+It is not due to the block reward as it is not proportional to the txs they included.
+But for the following reason:

+1. Proposer could fake up transactions to create a impression/illusion of higher activity on the chain.
+Given if they could get the gas fee back the cost of artificially creating txs is very low (transaction fee + effort to inflate txs).
+But that would require you control majority of the validator nodes or can reliably predict the next block proposer.
+The former could be the case actually right now? given there are 2-3 block builder building most of the blocks.(builder == proposer?)

+2. To bid up the gas fee so other users have to pay more to get their txs included.
+This could require the same condition as above.
+As you intentionally pay a higher gas fee but can recover most of it back.
+It would be in the interest of proposer to do so.
+This would apply to Bitcoin as well.
+If majority of mining pool has an agreement.
+Could very well be the case for other chains.

+####
+gas fee right felt like a spam preventing mechanism rather than a fee market which pricing different resources.

+encrypted mempool: total gas case has to be unencrypted.
+Cosmos has encrypted mempool. general idea is no complete solution available yet
 <!-- Content_END -->